christianalfoni/grunt-buster-tdd/README.md

 By hitting **space** you can collapse the successfull tests.
 If any error occurs, it will be displayed.
 ![Collapsed tests with error](https://raw.github.com/christianalfoni/grunt-buster-tdd/master/error.png "Collapsed tests with error")

+## In the future
+- Handle all types of failed tests
+- Test lib agnostic, one reporter to rule them all
+- Show Node JS test results in the browser